getify/You-Dont-Know-JS/up & going/ch2.md

 The "how" behind being able to call `a.toUpperCase()` is more complicated than just that method existing on the value.

-Briefly, there is a `String` (capital `S`) object-wrapper form, typically called a "native", that pairs with a primitive `string` value; it's this object-wrapper that defines the `toUpperCase()` method on its prototype.
-When you use a primitive value like `"hello world"` as an `object` by referencing a property or method, JS automatically "boxes" the value to that object-wrapper counterpart.
+Briefly, there is a `String` (capital `S`) object wrapper form, typically called a "native", that pairs with a primitive `string` value; it's this object wrapper that defines the `toUpperCase()` method on its prototype.
+When you use a primitive value like `"hello world"` as an `object` by referencing a property or method, JS automatically "boxes" the value to that object wrapper counterpart.

-A `string` value can be wrapped by a `String`, a `number` can be wrapped by a `Number`, a `boolean` can be wrapped by a `Boolean`, etc. For the most part, you don't need to worry about or directly use these object-wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.
+A `string` value can be wrapped by a `String`, a `number` can be wrapped by a `Number`, a `boolean` can be wrapped by a `Boolean`, etc. For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

 **Note:** For more information on JS natives and "boxing", see Chapter 3 of the *"Types & Grammar"* title of this book series.
 To better understand the prototype of an object, see Chapter 5 of the *"this & Object Prototypes"* title of this book series.

 ### Comparing Values

-There two main types of value comparison that you will need to make in your JS programs: *equality* and *inequality*.
-The end result of any comparison is a strictly `boolean` value (`true` or `false`), regardless of what value types are compared.
+There are two main types of value comparison that you will need to make in your JS programs: *equality* and *inequality*.
+The result of any comparison is a strictly `boolean` value (`true` or `false`), regardless of what value types are compared.

 #### Equality